-For the year ended 30 June 2022, contributory members contributed 5 per cent of post tax salary or 5.9 per cent of pre tax salary.
+For the year ended 30 June 2023, contributory members contributed 5 per cent of post tax salary or 5.9 per cent of pre tax salary.
 Members could also make additional voluntary contributions on either a pre tax or post tax basis.
 The employer contributed at the rate of 12 per cent of member salaries.
 For members who were entitled to the SA Ambulance Service Award superannuation benefit under the Scheme, the employer contributed an additional 3 per cent of salaries (3 per cent for Elective Services employees and Emergency Services staff).

 Non contributory members are employees employed on a casual basis or those employees who elected prior to 30 June 2006 to not be a defined benefit member.
 Non contributory members may make voluntary post tax or pre tax contributions.
-The employer contribution for non contributory members is 10 per cent (2021: 9.5 per cent) of salary in order to satisfy the Superannuation Guarantee requirements under Commonwealth law.
+The employer contribution for non contributory members is 9.5 per cent (2022: 10 per cent) of salary.